We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 Is the audiobook typically launched in conjunction with a bigger marketing effort, or is it usually a stand-alone?

-My company handles the production and publication, and we leave it to the author or the rights holders to do their fair share of their own marketing.
+My company handles the production and publication, and we leave it to the author or the rights holders to do their fair share of their marketing.
 We do some of ours and PR in promotion of our content and our company.
-But we really do leave it to the authors to get their own word out.
+But we do leave it to the authors to get their word out.
 It benefits everyone involved that they do that.

 What are the components that make a good audiobook?